MCBD

 MCBD brand design guidelines showing the four-name stacked Swiss sans-serif mark

-How did deconstructed Swiss brand design create a bold presence on Great Titchfield Street?
+How a simple design created a bold presence on Great Titchfield Street.

 MCBD brand design — Great Titchfield Street window installation